Medicine Overview of Sodium Chloride Injection

 Sodium Chloride Injection does not usually affect your ability to drive.

-Sodium Chloride Injection is probably unsafe to use in patients with kidney disease and should be avoided.
-Please consult your doctor.+more
+Sodium Chloride Injection is probably safe to use in patient+more

 If you miss a dose of Sodium Chloride, please consult your doctor.